 Vegan Quito…off the beaten track experiences

-Quito is ruffling her feathers and the shackles of conservatism are slowly being shaken off.
-Quito wants to show you that she has changed and that she’s not the gal she was ten years ago.
-Quito is coming into her own.
+The city of Quito and Quito’s vegan scene is ruffling her feathers and the shackles of conservatism are slowly being shaken off.
+Quito wants to show you that she has changed and that she’s not the gal she was ten years ago! .
+This city is coming into her own.
 She’s the veritable Phoenix Rising.
 And she is rising in many, many ways.
 Enter vegan food and vegan eats in Quito!

 In what is traditionally the ‘meat and carb show’ (be prepared for lots of meat and 101 ways to cook carbs!), Quito’s vegan food scene has recently gone off in a big way.
 With so many places wanting to jump on the bandwagon of healthy eating and saving the planet, Quito Bike Tours wanted to be part of this movement … and met some amazing people and projects along the way.

 Quito Bike Tours offers two tours; the Cultural City Tour by Bike and the Explore Urban Quito on a Bike.
 In both tours, we have hand-selected awesome places to visit, things to see, people to meet and food to eat.
 We try a range of food and wanted to include vegan.
 Depending on the opening times of our tours and if and when the particular vegan restaurants are open, we stop along the way.
 And even if we don’t, there are many that we like to support … because that’s what we do … support awesome initiatives and awesome people!

 So who are those awesome places to have vegan food in Quito?